007Cat24/flatseeker/README.md

 # flatseeker
-A simple web app created for CS50x that helps you and your friend find a flat by providing a space for collaboration
+A simple web app created for CS50x that helps you and your friend(s) find a flat by providing a space for collaboration